Boulder Valley School District

 34 C.F.R.
 Part 100 through Part 110 (civil rights regulations)

-34 C.F.R. § 106.8 (Designation of Responsible Employee and Adoption of Grievance Procedures)
+34 C.F.R. § 106.8 (designation of responsible employee and grievance procedures)

-C.R.S. § 2-4-401 (13.5) (definition of sexual orientation, which includes transgender)
+C.R.S. § 2-4-401 (13.5) (definition of sexual orientation, that includes transgender)

 C.R.S. § 18-9-121 (Bias-Motivated Crimes)